 The weekly Puzzlements mailer continues to be the project that gets the most interesting feedback.
 I love hearing what ya’ll do with these links!

 I also battled with several district IT dudes who are bad at their jobs and block the Puzzlement emails and links.

 Byrdseed.TV, my video subscription site, has been an ongoing project since I left the classroom in 2012.
 This year I built out 40 new videos covering a variety of content, from specific math standards to brain-twisting enrichment.

 I also began adding other projects, like my grammar concept attainment lessons, idioms, math curiosities, and paper/pencil games to Byrdseed.TV’s growing library.

 Byrdseed.TV is my main focus for 2019.
 I’m so excited to clear time away to work on it every day.
 If you’d like to become a member, you can sign up for the waitlist at Byrdseed.TV.
 The next enrollment window opens in January.

 This image from the book Essentialism rocked my world.
 Both sets of arrows represent the same energy, but only one use of that energy really makes an impact.

 I found myself maintaining too many things for a one-guy company to do well (especially with a baby) and decided to do some strategic pruning.
 I’ve actually written about this before in Creating A “Don’t Do” List.

 - Mary and I even quit Netflix and instead started renting physical movies from Movie Madness, a fantastic video store here in Portland.
-We’ve loved purposefully picking one film each rather than scrolling through Netflix’s endless library that never had quite what we wanted.
+We’ve loved purposefully picking one film each rather than scrolling through Netflix’s endless library that never quite had what we wanted.

 Leaving social media freed up bits of free time which I tried to fill with reading books!
 By my best count, I finished 45 books in 2018.
 Five favorites were: